Wertzui123/SignIt/README.md

 or
 /sign <text wich should be on the item>

 If you have Questions or an idea join my Discord -> https://discord.gg/aZTeD74, and if you are german, join my Minecraft Server Comunity.
 Just type !ip in this server -> https://discord.gg/Mg2eJc9

+Credits:

+Author = Wertzui123

+Designer = Wertzui C

+Help = The minehub.de community and its team

 Have fun with my plugin!